Benjamin Wedro, MD, FACEP, FAAEM

 - ESR or erythrocyte sedimentation rate (non specific blood marker for inflammation in the body).

+CPK and ESR screening tests are rarely done initially.
 The decision to obtain X-rays, CT scans, electrocardiogram (ECG, EKG) and other imaging or testing will depend upon the individual patient's circumstances and what the health care practitioner suspects may be the underlying cause of the fatigue.

 Viewers share their comments